-Do Tyre Shopper have part worn tyres for sale?
+Does Tyre Shopper have part worn tyres for sale?

 We don't sell any part worn tyres – and here's why.
 We only sell brand new tyres.
-We do this so that we can offer excellent product guarantees and assure our customers of absolute quality and workmanship that comes from our trusted manufacturers.
+We do this so that we can offer excellent product guarantees and assure our customers of the absolute quality and workmanship that comes from our trusted manufacturers.

 Are part worn tyres illegal?